andrewnicols/docs/guides/javascript/index.rst

 .. important::

-    Do not use :term:`arrow functions` directly in templates.
+    Do not use :term:`arrow functions<Arrow functions>` directly in templates.
 Internet Explorer does not support arrow functions in any version.

 Often you may want to link the Javascript to a specific ``DOMElement`` in the template.